Brooks–Baxter War: Brindle-tails Seizure of Power

 Brooks issued a proclamation to the people of Arkansas asking them for their support.
-Baxter answered with proclamation to the people of Arkansas declaring martial law in Pulaski County.
+Baxter answered with a proclamation to the people of Arkansas declaring martial law in Pulaski County.
 A company was then issued from the young men of Little Rock.
 On the evening of April 16, the assembled army, now being referred to as the "Hallie Riflers", escorted Baxter back to the Anthony House, where he set up his headquarters, and from there he began trying to do the state's business once more.

+On April 18, Hercules King Cannon White of Pine Bluff offered militia support to Baxter.
+He organized three companies of 300 African American troops and brought them to Little Rock by Steamboat and they marched to Anthony House with a brass band.
+He is reported to have said: "Furnish us simply with the means -- give us the authority -- pronounce the order and I will guarantee to you, sir, that in 25 minutes from the time the order is written, Joseph Brooks will either be in hell or the archives."
+When this commotion lead to a scuffle in the street that killed an innocent bystander, Baxter asked White to return with his militia to Pine Bluff.
+However, White became frustrated by inactivity, and on April 30 he commandeered the steamboat Belle of Texas, carrying about 150 militiamen to confront Brooks supporters at New Gascony.
+After a confrontation at Ashley's gin, White's forces prevailed, capturing around sixty prisoners, including leaders Joseph L. Murphy and Captain Vandesand.

-There were now two militias marching and singing through Little Rock as the city became a battle ground.
+There were now two militias marching and singing through Little Rock as the city became a battleground.
 Commanding both forces were ex-Confederate soldiers.
 Former Brigadier-General James F. Fagan commanded the Brooks men, and Robert C. Newton, a former Colonel, commanded the Hallie Riflers, or Baxter's forces.
-Baxter's men occupied the downstairs billiards area of the Anthony House, and patrolled the cross streets outside.
+Baxter's men occupied the downstairs billiards area of the Anthony House and patrolled the cross streets outside.
 Down the street, the Brooks men patrolled the front of the state house.
 The front line was Main Street.
-The post-master handled the situation by only delivering mail addressed to Brooks or Baxter, and holding all mail simply addressed to "Governor of Arkansas".
+The postmaster handled the situation by only delivering mail addressed to Brooks or Baxter and holding all mail simply addressed to "Governor of Arkansas".